 Above: If you are looking for a “frameless” record album frame — try The Groovey Art Frame — a clear, acrylic frame that hangs on the wall with one nail.
 Albums slide right in — allowing for easy access, or to quickly change up your album arrangement.
 These frames are sized to fit most single LP covers including gatefolds and most double record sets and are made in the USA.
 Offered in 3 packs ($45 + shipping), 6 packs ($84 + shipping) or 10 packs ($130 + shipping).

-Rock Art Picture Show has museum quality record album frames (above) –– which were used by the Smithsonian for exhibit purposes.
+Rock Art Picture Show says the Smithsonian used their record album frames (above).
 These black acrylic frames have a slightly wider bottom for a different look from most plain black record frames.
 These frames do not use clips that press on records, but instead allow records to be easily slid into the frames.
 The frames were invented by a record collector with the mission to safely display records and sell for $16.95 each (or less for bulk orders).

 Basic record frames